 Recently I’ve developed a practice for after I publish a post on WordPress.
-It helps me to promote my blog, spread positivity, and practice altruism in just 15 minutes a day.

 It’s basically this: I like to take about 15 minutes and read other posts related to the tags I chose for mine.
 I aim to like 5-10 posts and leave about 3 comments.

 I’ve found a number of benefits to doing this: